mpu/gthreads/README.md

 This tutorial is structured in different parts, each part describing actual code is related to a branch in this repository.

-Branches of the form codeN correspond the "Code N" part of the tutorial.
+Branches named codeN correspond the corresponding "Code N" part of the tutorial.

+## Bugs

+If you find any bug or any wart in the code, I will be glad to have a pull request or an issue from you.

+## Legal matter

+Everything I wrote here is in the public domain.

 Happy hacking!